Mirah-JZ/2021CSC-appl/index.md

 2) If you had returned to China,  then the application to the CSC has to be supported with the nomination from a Chinese institution, normally your employer.

 You will have to produce evidence of employment.
 The employment status should be formal, not an internship nor on a probational basis.
-Evidence typically includes but is not restricted to, a copy of contract and latest 3+ months of matching social security payment records.
-Specific requirements may not be explicitly laid out on official websites, so, enquiry to local agencies is important.
+Evidence typically includes but is not restricted to, a copy of contract and latest 3+ months of matching social security records.
+Specific requirements may not be explicitly laid out on official websites, so, enquiry to local agencies may be necessary.

 The employer will have to produce a reference form as well as something resembling a nomination letter.
 Details on format vary by province by year, this info is usually made public in February/ March. e.g. Wuhan 2021:  [Link](http://jyt.hubei.gov.cn/zfxxgk/zc_GK2020/qtzdgkwj_GK2020/202103/t20210302_3370919.shtml)